 Cincy is seen as the more open and artistic, compared to Cleveland.
 You’ll find plenty of art museums, performing arts centers, and don’t forget the Krohn Conservatory’s gardens for all you nature lovers out there.
 So, while it may lack some of the flash and flare of its big brother, Cincinnati still ranks high among Ohio attractions.

-The capitol of Ohio brings many prominent and coveted landmarks, a mixture of modern and ancient attractions.
-You have the Center of Science and Industry that brings kids and science enthusiasts from around the world and then on the other end of the spectrum, you have the spiritual and historic attraction of the Prehistoric Indian Mounds, where visitors can witness a rarely seen page out of Native American culture.
+The capital of Ohio brings many prominent and coveted landmarks, a mixture of modern and ancient attractions.
+You have the Center of Science and Industry that brings kids and science enthusiasts from around the world and then on the other end of the spectrum; you have the spiritual and historical attraction of the Prehistoric Indian Mounds, where visitors can witness a rarely seen page out of Native American culture.

-This is the city where the world famous Wright brothers designed the first aircrafts that would carry man into the sky and all the way into outer space.
-Here in Dayton, flight is celebrated in all stages of its history, from the fragile peddle-powered aircrafts, to the fearsome military craft by the Air Force, and finally the final frontier of space with the Apollo 15.
-Ignite the inner-child within you by visiting the museums of flight in Dayton, Ohio.
+This is the city where the world-famous Wright brothers designed the first aircraft that would carry a man into the sky and all the way into outer space.
+Here in Dayton, the flight is celebrated in all stages of its history, from the fragile peddle-powered aircraft to the fearsome military craft by the Air Force, and finally the final frontier of space with the Apollo 15.
+Ignite the inner-child within you by visiting the museums of flight in Dayton, Ohio

 Holy Toledo, we have quite the collection of sights and attractions in this next Ohio city.
 If you’re feeling a bit adventurous, you can go on an African Safari adventure at the local Wildlife Park.
 You read that right, a safari in the Midwest of America.
 They have all the trappings and wildlife that you’d find roaming the Serengeti plains.
 A highly recommended detour among your backyard adventures.

-Often missed due to the more famous and bigger cities of Cincy and Cleveland, Newark has its own nice collection of attractions that are worth checking out.
-Museums are many and the nightlife makes this an excellent city to check-in using an AirBnB.
+Often missed due to the more famous and bigger cities of Cincy and Cleveland, Newark has its own beautiful collection of attractions that are worth checking out.
+Museums are many, and the nightlife makes this a great city to check-in using an Airbnb.
 The historic buildings give this city a certain charm that will have you wanting to plan a return trip as soon as you leave.